Charitable Donations: The Basics of Giving

 Appreciated long-term capital property

-You can usually deduct the full fair market value of appreciated long-term assets that you've held for more than one year and a day—such as stocks, bonds, mutual funds, or other personal assets like real estate that have appreciated in value.
+You can usually deduct the full fair market value of appreciated long-term assets that you've held for more than one year—such as stocks, bonds, mutual funds, or other personal assets like real estate that have appreciated in value.
 An additional benefit is you don't have to recognize any gains on the donation, which means you pay no capital gains tax on that property.

 Donating appreciated investments can increase tax savings